Skip to content

 In September 2020, as part of our people-friendly streets programme, we introduced a low traffic neighbourhood trial in Clerkenwell Green.

-Like many neighbourhoods within the borough, Clerkenwell Green has suffered from increased traffic volumes in recent years from the use of the area as a short-cut.
+Like many neighbourhoods within the borough, Clerkenwell Green has suffered from increased traffic volumes in recent years from the use of the area as a short cut.

 The trial aimed to:

-• Make it easier and safer to walk and cycle
+• make it easier and safer to walk and cycle

-• Clean up the air we breathe
+• Ccean up the air we breathe

-• Reduce road danger
+• reduce road danger.

-We introduced the following traffic filters: Clerkenwell Green where it connects to Aylesbury Street, both ends of Sans Walk, and both ends of Corporation Row.
+• both ends of Corporation Row.
 The two filters in Corporation Row are enforced by cameras.

 You can see locations of the traffic filters on Google maps or view the map of the Clerkenwell Green low traffic neighbourhood (LTN) at the bottom of the page.
-A downloadable version of the map is available in the 'Useful documents' section of this page.
+A downloadable version of the map is available in the 'useful documents' section of this page.

 Next steps for Clerkenwell Green

-• We will retain the existing advisory sign stating 'Unsuitable for long vehicles' at the south-west bound section of Skinner Street adjacent to numbers 45 to 49 that leads to Corporation Row.
-You can find out more information on the exemption and read our Blue Badge holder frequently asked questions.
+• We will keep the existing sign that says 'unsuitable for long vehicles' at the south-westbound section of Skinner Street next to numbers 45 to 49 that leads to Corporation Row.

 Monitoring